Eurambeen-Streatham Road and Glenelg Highway roundabout

 The intersection is home to the Hoary Sunray, an endangered species of flora.

 During the planning phase, the roundabout and approaches were relocated to ensure the upgrade and construction works do not impact any Hoary Sunray plants.
-Protecting the endangered flora will be a key focus during the delivery of this project.
+Protecting the endangered flora has been a key focus during the delivery of this project.

 Get in Touch